abcnorio/R-largenum-integration/README.md

 ```

 **Note:**
-Different methods are mixed here (e.g. Simpson rule, Trapez, integrateR (Romberg), integrate (adaptive quadrature)) as well as the number of steps `Nsteps` surely differs between `simpsonrule.nlb`, `trapz`, `integrate`, and `integrateR`.
-Thus, causes of such differences in time are difficult to identify precisely.
-For serious comparison one should match all parameters ie. standardize so that a difference is indeed caused by using log)() or as.brob()/ brob() and not by the algorithm itself or just by `Nsteps` ie. the number of steps used to calculate the integral.
-The same is true if methods themselves are compared.
+Different methods are mixed here (e.g. Simpson rule, Trapez, integrateR (Romberg), integrate (adaptive quadrature)).
+Additionally, the number of steps `Nsteps` differs between `simpsonrule.nlb`, `trapz`, `integrate`, and `integrateR` esp. if a cut-off criterium is chosen based on some tolerance value.
+Thus, causes of any differences in computer time are difficult to identify precisely.
+For serious comparison one should standardize all influences so that a difference is indeed caused by either the input method (like log)() or as.brob()/ brob()) and not by the algorithm itself or just by the number of steps `Nsteps` used to calculate the integral.
+The same is true for all other comparisons.
 As an ideal all influences should (must) be held constant except for what you want to compare.
-Beyond that, benchmarking is not everything -- accuracy must be considered, too if you choose a method.
+Beyond that, benchmarking is not everything -- accuracy must be considered too if you choose a method.

 ## TODO